symbol/symbol-docs/source/cli/commands.rst

 Get account info
 ================

-Get information of an account such as public key, importance and :doc:`mosaics <../concepts/mosaic>` balance.
+Returns the account information, such as the public key, importance and :doc:`mosaics <../concepts/mosaic>` balance.

 Options